 Urban Shanghai offers four large parks: Century Park and Binjiang Forest Park in Pudong and Gongqing Forest Park and Shanghai Botanical Garden in Puxi.
 Each offers a collection of standard migrant and resident birds, plus occasional surprises.
 Gongqing and Binjiang involve either a long walk from the nearest Metro station or a taxi ride.
 The Botanical Garden and especially Century Park are the easiest to reach.

 Gongqing Forest Park offers the same habitats as Century—lawns, ponds, and trees, some of them decades old and more than 20 m high—and the same basic set of birds.
 A good day’s birding can be had there, and occasionally there are rare sightings such as Northern Goshawk and Fairy Pitta.
 Gongqing is farther from the central city than Century and is more than 2 km from the nearest Metro station.

 Directions to Gongqing Forest Park: Take Metro Line 8 to Nenjiang Road.
 Walk Nenjiang Road east, making a right on Baicheng Road, a left on Minxing Road, another left on Jungong Road, and finally a right back onto Nenjiang Road (you will have circumvented a railway station).
 Gongqing Forest Park south gate will be on your left.
 Taxis available at Nenjiang Road and at park gate.

-Like Gongqing, Binjiang Forest Park is a large, well-maintained, excellent park, but it too offers many of the same birds as Century and is even harder to reach than Gongqing.
-Although its dramatic location at the confluence of the Huangpu and Yangtze rivers suggests that many unusual migrants could be found there, my experience at the park has found this not to be so.
-Migrating raptors such as Eastern Buzzard are more likely to be found at Binjiang than at inland parks such as Century, and the chance of seeing Chinese Water Deer is an attraction.
+Binjiang Forest Park is a large, well-maintained, excellent park, perhaps the best birding park in Shanghai.
+It occupies a dramatic location at the confluence of the Huangpu and Yangtze rivers.
+However, like Gongqing, Binjiang offers many of the same birds as Century and is even harder to reach than Gongqing.
+Migrating raptors such as Eastern Buzzard are more likely to be found at Binjiang than at inland parks such as Century, the chance of seeing Chinese Water Deer is an attraction, and feral Chinese Hwamei have a very noticeable presence in the park.